 Diseases such as congestive heart failure (CHF), chronic obstructive pulmonary disease (COPD), and diabetes are among the most prevalent, costly, and preventable of all health problems.

-Our Virginia home care professionals are specially trained to help people suffering from COPD, CHF and Diabetes, we will work with you or your loved one to understand what causes their symptoms and to take actions that have been proven to improve the quality of life for others suffering from these chronic diseases.
+Our Kansas City Area home care professionals are specially trained to help people suffering from COPD, CHF and Diabetes, We will work with you or your loved one to understand what causes their symptoms and to take actions that have been proven to improve the quality of life for others suffering from these chronic diseases.

-To request information about in-home healthcare in the Verona, VA area, call our office at (540) 885-4413, or simply fill out the form on this page and well call you soon.
+To request information about homecare for chronic disease in the Kansas City 9 County Metro Area or to schedule a no obligation in-home care evaluation, call our office at (913) 381-3100 or fill out the simple form on this page and we will contact you soon.

 Chronic obstructive pulmonary disease (COPD) is a group of lung diseases that worsen over time, especially in people who continue smoking - the leading cause of the disease.
 Emphysema and chronic bronchitis are the two main conditions that make up the group of illnesses, and COPD is a leading cause of death and illness worldwide.